coolgk/node-mvc/README.md

     getPermissions () {
         return {
             // * the is default permission for all methods in this class
-            // this can be used for checking sessions e.g. if user has logged in '*': () => false, // false = deny all by default
+            // can be used for checking app level permissions e.g. login sessions etc.
+            '*': () => false, // false = deny all by default
             // true or Promise<true>: skip permission check for the description() method 'description': () => true